Hassanselsayed/map-exercises/README.md

 <!-- 11. add city search input in case location was not granted -->
 <!-- 12. ability to delete/cancel forms -->

-Figrure 2 shows the flowchart of the the complete functionality developed by Jonas and myself.
+Figrure 2 shows the flowchart of the complete functionalities developed by Jonas and myself.
 <figure>
   <img src="./images/complete-project-flowchart.png" alt="Complete Project Flowchart."/>
   <figure-caption>